wallyatgithub/h2loadrunner/README.md

   2. Stream timeout handling.

-  3. Transaction support with specific resource header tracking(e.g. location header in 5G SBA).
+  3. Transaction support with specific resource header tracking.

      Other types of resource tracking are to be added in the future, like, XPath for XML message body, Json pointer for Json message body, etc.